 I got my licence in November 1983 but had my first runners in 1984.
 I remember my first year very well, as I had great success with Portogon and Mystery Ship, who won the Sweet Solera Stakes at Newmarket, which was a big advert for me.
 I have trained in and around the Lambourn area ever since and have trained over 400 winners.

-I am now based at Saxon House stables in Upper Lambourn.
+I am now based in Rowdown Stables in Upper Lambourn.

 Alex started at Saxon House in December 2010.
 He began work in racing with Robin Dickin at the age of sixteen and after spells with several other trainers, he spent a year as Head Lad to Reg Hollinshead.

 Early Racing Memory: “I used to watch the racing with my Dad and Grandad.
 We always used to go to Uttoxeter or Wolverhampton.”